 Advising Infratil and Brookfield

-on their $3.4b deal to acquire Vodafone NZ
+on their NZ$3.4b deal to acquire One NZ (formerly Vodafone New Zealand)

 on the procurement of next-generation set-top boxes and related implementation and support

 Advising on IT and transition aspects

 of the $785m sale of Chevron New Zealand to Z Energy